NEW: President Barack Obama calls Sony's decision to cancel movie showing 'a mistake.'

-President Barack Obama on Friday said that Sony Pictures made a mistake in canceling the release of a movie after a cyberattack from North Korean-backed hackers.
+Obama said that Sony Pictures made a mistake in canceling the release of the movie.

 “We cannot have a society in which some dictators someplace can start imposing censorship here in the United States because if somebody is able to intimidate us out of releasing a satirical movie, imagine what they start doing once they see a documentary that they don’t like or news reports that they don’t like,” Obama said.
 “That’s not who we are.
 That’s not what America is about.”